 Fergus Murray of AMASE (Autistic Mutual Aid Society Edinburgh) is a consultant on the project team and also contributed to developing the grant proposal.

 When forming the adult participatory design team, we actively recruited neurodivergent education professionals, and they comprised at least half of the team members.
 In the project consultation phase (phase 2), we are seeking contributions from a neurodiverse group of community members and families.

-Many thanks to neurodiversity advocate and author Siena Castellon, founder of Neurodiversity Celebration Week, for her contributions to the grant proposal and the early stages of the LEANS project.
+LEANS would also like to thank neurodiversity advocate and author Siena Castellon for her input on the grant proposal and for the early stages of this project.